LiberTEM/LiberTEM/docs/source/formats.rst

 `name`
   The name of the data set, for display purposes.
 Only used in the GUI.
-`scan_size`
+`nav_shape`
   In the GUI, we generally support visualizing data containing rectangular 2D scans.
-For some data set types, you can specify a scan_size as a tuple `(y, x)`.
-  When using the Python API, you are free to use n-dimensional `scan_size`, if the data set and chosen analysis supports it.
+For all the dataset types, you can specify a nav_shape as a tuple `(y, x)`.
+If the dataset isn't 4D, the GUI can reshape it to 4D.
+When using the Python API, you are free to use n-dimensional `nav_shape`, if the data set and chosen analysis supports it.
+`sig_shape`
+  In the GUI, you can specify shape of the detector as :code:`height`, :code:`width`, but when using the Python API, it can be of any dimensionality.
+`sync_offset`
+  You can specify a `sync_offset` to handle synchronization or acquisition problems.
+  If it's positive, `sync_offset` number of frames would be skipped from start.
+  If it's negative, `abs(sync_offset)` number of blank frames would be inserted at start.

 .. _`supported formats`: